lsl-000/Diff-DMamIR/README.md

-# The code will be released.
+# The code will be released soon.